Siddharth-Dev/ringtone_manager/example/README.md

-# ringtone_plugin_example
+# ringtone_manager_example

-Demonstrates how to use the ringtone_plugin plugin.
+Demonstrates how to use the ringtone_manager plugin.

 ## Getting Started